 Muwangala Raja Maha Viharaya, also known as Digamadulle Purana Viharaya (Sinhala: මුවංගල රජ මහා විහාරය, දිගාමඩුල්ලේ පුරාණ විහාරය), is a Buddhist temple situated in Muwangala village in Ampara District, Sri Lanka.
 The site is located on the wayside of Galmadu-Muwangala-Hinguarana road about 3 km distance from Hingurana town.

-The site is on a large rock located near Hingurana Town.
-A number of ruins are found scattered on the summit as well as the base of the rock (Withanachchi, 2013).
+The history of this site runs back to the early Anuradhapura Period.
+A number of ruins are found scattered on the summit as well as the base of the Muvangala rock (Withanachchi, 2013).
 Sri Pathul Gal (slabs of Buddha footprint), rock-cut steps, base stones of buildings, stone pillars, fragments of bricks and roof-tiles are found among the ruins.
-Two inscriptions are found on the rock near the Stupa and below the drip-ledge of a cave located at the base of the Muwangala rock (Withanachchi, 2013).
+Two inscriptions are found on the rock near the Stupa and below the drip-ledge of a cave located at the base of the rock (Withanachchi, 2013).
+The latter is presently covered by a brick wall of later date built against it (Paranavitana, 1983).

 A protected site